Python-SIP/sip/docs/api_13.rst

         The bound object.

+.. c:type:: sipModuleState

+    .. version-added:: 13.13

+    This is provided as an aid to porting handwritten code to API v14 and is an opaque type.

+.. c:macro:: sipMS

+    .. version-added:: 13.13

+    This is provided as an aid to porting handwritten code to API v14 and is defined as ``NULL``.

 .. c:function:: int sipParseResult(int *iserr, PyObject *method, PyObject *result, const char *format, ...)

     This converts a Python object (usually returned by a method) to C/C++ based